MarkusSacred/DatabaseToExcelScript/README.md

 ![Perform Task](/images/perform.png)
 ![Script Upload](/images/scriptUpload.png)
 ---
+**Step 3: Result**

-You will now get the result on the designated file path for the Output
+You will now get the result on the designated file path for the Output.
+Open the script for your references.

 ## 👤 Author